 - (2) SEARCHES/INSPECTIONS FOR CONTRABAND: - (a) Searches/inspections will be performed to uncover contraband, prevent escapes, maintain sanitary standards, and to eliminate fire and safety hazards.
-These searches will include, but are not daily routine.
+These searches will include, but are not

-- 1. clothed and unclothed searches of inmates; - 2. area searches of inmate living, work, and recreation areas; and - 3. any area accessed by civilians. - (b) Clothed searches of inmates will be conducted at random by security staff during the course of their
+- 1. clothed and unclothed searches of inmates; - (b) Clothed searches of inmates will be conducted at random by security staff during the course of their daily routine. - 4.
+Clothed searches of transgender/intersex inmates by male staff will only be conducted